corda/samples-kotlin/Tokens/dollartohousetoken/README.md

 Once we have the USD issued to PartyC, we can Create and Issue the HouseToken to PartyB.
 Goto PartyA's shell to create and issue the house token.

-    start CreateAndIssueHouseToken owner: PartyB, valuationOfHouse: 10000 USD, noOfBedRooms: 2, constructionArea: 1000sqft, additionInfo: NA, address: Mumbai
+    flow start CreateAndIssueHouseToken owner: PartyB, valuationOfHouse: 10000 USD, noOfBedRooms: 2, constructionArea: 1000sqft, additionInfo: NA, address: Mumbai

 We can now check the issued house token in PartyB's vault.
 Since we issued it as a [NonFungible](https://training.corda.net/libraries/tokens-sdk/#nonfungibletoken) token we can query the vault for non-fungible tokens.

     run vaultQuery contractStateType: com.r3.corda.lib.tokens.contracts.states.NonFungibleToken

-Note that HouseState token is an evolvable token which is a [LinearState](https://docs.corda.net/docs/corda-os/api-states.html#linearstate), thus we can check PartyB's vault to view the [EvolvableToken](https://training.corda.net/libraries/tokens-sdk/#evolvabletokentype)
+Note that HouseState token is an evolvable token which is a [LinearState](https://docs.r3.com/en/platform/corda/4.9/community/api-states.html#linearstate), thus we can check PartyB's vault to view the [EvolvableToken](https://training.corda.net/libraries/tokens-sdk/#evolvabletokentype)

     run vaultQuery contractStateType: net.corda.samples.dollartohousetoken.states.HouseState

-Note the linearId of the HouseState token from the previous step, we will need it to perform our DvP opearation.
-Goto PartyB's shell to initiate the token sale.
+Note the linearId of the HouseState token from the previous step, we will need it to perform our DvP operation.
+Go to PartyB's shell to initiate the token sale.

-    start HouseSale houseId: <XXXX-XXXX-XXXX-XXXXX>, buyer: PartyC
+    flow start HouseSale houseId: <XXXX-XXXX-XXXX-XXXXX>, buyer: PartyC

 We could now verify that the non-fungible token has been transferred to PartyC and some 100,000 USD from PartyC's vault has been transferred to PartyB.
 Run the below commands in PartyB and PartyC's shell to verify the same